Connect With WebRTC

 In cases where you have two users A and B communicating in language A and B with each other, you likely will want to create two translation sessions.
 One session will be in charge of translating the audio from A in language A to audio in language B, and one session will be in charge of translating the audio from B in language B to audio in language A.

-for both of these sessions.
+To ensure that context is shared accross these two sessions, you will want to generate a shared conversation_id for both of these sessions.
 This ID can be an arbitrary string that you are in charge of generating.
 More information for how to pass this conversation ID to the language translation session will be explained in Use Language Translation Session.

 Connection Details